Package org.webpki.cbor

 This package contains Java support for CBOR [RFC 8949].

-The following table shows the currently supported CBOR primitives and their mapping to Java:
+The following table shows the currently supported CBOR objects (data items) and their mapping to Java:

 integer1longCBORInt